Seasons: 4 1/3

 Korver’s overall impact isn’t as big as it appeared to me initially.
 He only played for one playoff team and played horribly in the one playoff series.
 He played 30+ minutes per game for 3 seasons, averaging a high of 14.4 points in the third of those seasons.
 By all accounts, the Sixers offense performed much better with him than without him on the floor.
 And he was memorable, in that Sixers fans really seem to like white people (I’m not kidding – this is largely true).
 So Korver takes the number 30 spot.

-Topics: Kyle Korver
+Tags: Kyle Korver